-When it comes to return on investment, not all home improvement projects are created equal.
+When it comes to return on investment (ROI), not all home improvement projects are created equal.
 Some modifications will help fetch a much higher selling price when it comes time to move, but others could actually cause you to lose money on the sale.

-Steer clear of trendy light fixtures, patterned or textured wallpaper and too much carpeting — all of these renovations run the risk of lowering your resale value.
-Each of these features can reduce what potential buyers are willing to pay for a home.
+Steer clear of installing trendy light fixtures, patterned or textured wallpaper and too much carpeting — all of these redos can reduce what potential buyers are willing to pay for a home.
 As a general rule, if you’re trying to maximize resale value, you should stick to neutral colors and minimal patterns.
 For example, one of the more common kitchen remodel mistakes is installing colorful custom tiling.
 While this might suit the homeowner’s taste, it could be a major turnoff for prospective buyers.

 “Home improvement projects that are well planned and executed can make your home more enjoyable while you live there while also increasing your home’s resale value down the line,” Carson says.
 “If you’re hoping to make upgrades to your home to help sell it, focus on the things that will really wow a potential buyer and increase curb appeal.”

-According to Remodeling magazine’s 2021 Cost vs. Value Report, the home renovations that return the most at resale are garage door replacements, vinyl siding replacements and minor kitchen remodels with midrange finishes.
+According to Remodeling magazine’s 2021 Cost vs. Value Report, the home renovations that return the most at resale are garage door replacements, stone veneer or vinyl siding replacements and minor kitchen remodels.
 Each recoups, on average, more than 70 percent of the renovation costs.